 OTTAWA, Sept.
 19, 2019 /CNW/ - Health Canada is advising Canadians who use vaping products to monitor themselves for symptoms of pulmonary illness (e.g., cough, shortness of breath, chest pain) and to seek medical attention promptly if they have concerns about their health.

-This caution comes in the wake of the recent cases of acute pulmonary illnesses and one death reportedly linked to the use of vaping products in the United States.
-A second death is under investigation for potential links to vaping.
+This caution comes in the wake of the recent cases of severe pulmonary illnesses and several deaths reportedly linked to the use of vaping products in the United States.
 The United States Food and Drug Administration (US FDA) and the Centers for Disease Control and Prevention (US CDC) released a statement August 30 on their ongoing investigation into the cause of the illnesses.
 The same day, the US CDC issued an official health advisory.
 On September 6, the US CDC released publications to provide an update on the status of the investigation.
 The source of the illnesses remains unclear; however, the US CDC reports that chemical exposure is the likely cause.
 Many patients have reported vaping tetrahydrocannabinol (THC) and/or nicotine-containing products.
 However, at this time, no specific product, substance or device has been linked to all cases of pulmonary illness in the U.S.